-Winchester Town (37.2%), 5,650 dwellings in South Hampshire Urban Areas (SHUAs) (37.3%) and 3,850 in the Market Towns and Rural Area (MTRAs) (25.5%).
+Plan's development strategy identifies three 'spatial areas' within Winchester District (Strategic Policy SP2).
+Strategic Policy SP2 sets out an indicative requirement of 5,640 dwellings in Winchester Town (37.2%), 5,650 dwellings in South Hampshire Urban Areas (SHUAs) (37.3%) and 3,850 in the Market Towns and Rural Area (MTRAs) (25.5%).

-- 5.5.
+- 2.5.
 Paragraph 9.6 of the draft Local Plan sets out that "The Local Plan sets out a development strategy based on a sustainable settlement hierarchy (informed by the Settlement Hierarchy Review).
 Sites have been selected for allocation based on whether they would help deliver the Local Plan strategy, an assessment of their benefits and impacts (including Sustainability Appraisal and viability assessment) and whether they can provide the types of housing needed in various locations".
-Bloor raises no objection to a spatial strategy that delivers a balanced approach to housing that meets the needs of the Authority as a whole, however has concerns regarding the conflicts of Strategic Policy SP2 with the wider draft Local Plan objectives and policies and how the spatial strategy has been developed. - 5.6.
-The draft Local Plan's spatial strategy fails to prioritise Winchester Town as the most sustainable location for growth.
+Bloor raises no objection to a spatial strategy that delivers a balanced approach to housing that meets the needs of the Authority as a whole, however has serious concerns regarding the conflicts of Strategic Policy SP2 with the wider draft Local Plan objectives and policies and how the spatial strategy has been developed. - 2.6.
+The draft Local Plan's spatial strategy insufficiently prioritises Winchester Town as the most sustainable location for growth.
 The proposed distribution of development commits disproportionate growth to areas with limited active travel and public transport infrastructure.
 This will result in an over-reliance on private car use that will inevitably lead to increased congestion, emissions, and community severance, negatively impacting resident health and well-being.
 This approach contradicts the Plan's own IIA criteria and conflicts with both current and emerging national planning policy, raising significant questions about the Local Plan's soundness.
-This is explained below. - 5.7.
+This is explained below. - 2.7.
 Paragraph 2.1 of the Development Strategy and Site Selection (July 2024) document (SD10b) states that the growth strategy for the District was informed by a 'settlement hierarchy' approach which ranked and classified settlements based on the availability and accessibility of a broad range of facilities and services, a settlement's economic role and the environmental constraints to development.
-The spatial strategy resulted in the following spatial areas: - Winchester Town Area (WTA); - South Hampshire Urban Areas (SHUA); - Market Towns and Rural Area (MTRA). - 5.8.
+The spatial strategy resulted in the following spatial areas: - Winchester Town Area (WTA); - South Hampshire Urban Areas (SHUA); - Market Towns and Rural Area (MTRA). - 2.8.
 Paragraph 4.4 of the Transport Assessment (August 2024) recognises that "there are disparities in transport provision across the district" and this mirrors similar recognition set out in the 'Transport Assessment Stage 1 Report' (September 2020).
-In this respect, the evidence has been consistent over time. - 5.9.
+In this respect, the evidence has been consistent over time. - 2.9.
 Such differences are understood within paragraph 4.14 of the Transport Assessment (August 2024) (evidence base document ST15), which recognises that, within the South Hampshire Urban Areas, "proximity to the strategic road network, combined with lower levels of amenities and employment opportunities with each urban area, encourages commuting trips to other towns being made by car, compounded by available public transport options being infrequent and limited in terms of accessible destinations and journey time".